 Smurfing Money Deposits

-Smurfing Financial Deposits: If you were like me, and your childhood included running downstairs on Saturday mornings to catch new episodes of the Smurfs — smurfing is different.
+Smurfing Financial Deposits: If you were like me and you picture yourself as a child running downstairs on Saturday mornings to watch TV when you hear someone say “smurf” — well, smurfing is different.
 The Smurfs were fun (and blue).
 Smurfing bank account deposits is criminal…and may leave you in jail, with the blues.

 Since smurfing will oftentimes include foreign or offshore bank deposits, individuals have to be even more careful.
-That is because in recent years, the IRS has taken an aggressive enforcement position on matters involving foreign accounts compliance and unreported foreign income key enforcement priorities, domestic and international banking compliance is crucial.
+That is because in recent years, the IRS has taken an aggressive enforcement position on matters involving foreign accounts compliance and unreported foreign income.

 *While Smurfing and Structuring are sometimes used interchangeably — they are not the same.